Having spent an obscene amount of time in Poland over the last two years, I’ve become very well-acquainted with traditional Polish food.

 The classic zapiekanka is half a baguette with sauteed white mushrooms and grated cheese, toasted until the cheese melts (but many additional toppings can be added).

 Zapiekanki can always be bought ready-made at service stations and corner shops, and these zapiekanki are really nothing special.

 HOWEVER, the Plac Nowy (New Square) in the Kazimierz district of Krakow has turned zapikanki into an art form, and buying a zapiekanka from Plac Nowy is a rite of passage for anyone visiting Krakow.

 Here, you can add a seemingly endless variety of toppings, and the zapiekanki at Plac Nowy are worlds apart from the ones you can buy at gas stations.

 Perfect as a lunch on-the-go or messy drunk food, zapiekanki are the soul of Krakow.

 I tried the Oscypek smoked cheese with cranberry (in addition to the mushroom and cheese base) and despite not being something I would usually choose, I really enjoyed it.

 Pronounced – platz-ki jee-em-nee-ah-char-ney

-Placki ziemniaczana (literally – potato pancakes) are like the best hash brown you’ve ever tasted, and then some.
-Often served as the main part of a meal, with cheese, onions, sausage and more, you don’t want to miss getting your hands on a plate of placki ziemniaczane.
+Contrary to hash browns in the UK, which are often tossed onto a Full English breakfast as an afterthought, placki ziemniaczana are often served as the main part of a meal, with cheese, onions, sausage and more, and you don’t want to miss getting your hands on a plate of placki ziemniaczane when you visit Poland.

 If you want to feel like a big strong Polish man then get yourself a pint of beer, cut yourself a thick hunk of bread, and spread copius amounts of smalec on it.